A7med7x7/ReproGen/README.md

  before running the script
 >[!NOTE]
 >
->the original dataset have around 40,000 samples, for demonstration our experiment  will use only 1% (414 samples) and 1 epoch, so we don't wait for a long amount of time to see complete the process. you can simply used the portion you want from the dataset by manipulating the variable `train_subset_pct` in the training script. and `epochs` under the parse_args() function.
+>the original dataset have around 40,400 samples, for demonstration, our experiment will use only 1% (414 samples) and 1 epoch, so we don't wait for a long amount of time to see complete the process. you can simply use the portion you want from the dataset by manipulating the variables `train_subset_pct` in the training script. and `epochs` under the parse_args() function.

 ---